JackWalton1/SplunkForwarding/README.md

 <img width="1428" alt="Screenshot 2024-10-24 at 2 37 01 PM" src="https://github.com/user-attachments/assets/cdb5bd3b-0cba-4f09-ba48-3e7b5f943e1d">

 # Note
-I would disclose the URL of my site, and the nginx reverse-proxy & TLS encyption configuration, but I am afraid of getting DDoS'ed, as my architecture does not autoscale.
+I would disclose the URL of my site, and the nginx reverse-proxy & TLS encyption configuration, but I am afraid of getting DDoS'ed, as my cloud architecture does not autoscale.